srihari112345/SelfPaceLearning/Learning.md

 # Good Descriptions
 * Worked on various Machine Learning techniques (recommendation engines, ensemble models such as random forests, bagging and boosting, support vector machines, optimization problems)
+* Passion for understanding business problems and trying to address them by leveraging data collected from multiple sources (ex. crawling)
+* Strong programming skill with object oriented language (C#) and scripting language (Python) and JavaScript frameworks (Angular,ReactJs).
+* Deployment of the models using web-interfacing languages using Azure ML, Docker and Kubernates.
+* Conversant with advanced machine learning techniques such as SVD as well as neural networks design and implementation through tools like Tensorflow, Keras.
 *